Ekolorde/UHC-MSPFA-Ports/README.md

-# UHC-KittyQuest-Port
+# UHC-MSPFA-Ports
-A port of the MSPFA story KittyQuest as a mod for the Unofficial Homestuck Collection.
+Ports of MSPFA stories as mods for the Unofficial Homestuck Collection.
+Currently I've got *KittyQuest* and *The Crow Strider AU*